DEPARTMENTS & OFFICES >

 Academic Internship Program

-Students interested in participating in the Academic Internship Program (AIP) for the 2017 Spring term should consult the Office of Career Services at 412-397-3900 or email careers@.rmu.edu.
+Students interested in participating in the Academic Internship Program (AIP) for the 2017 Summer term should consult the Office of Career Services at 412-397-3900 or email careers@.rmu.edu.

 Degrees are conferred at commencement exercises held each spring.
 Caps and gowns are provided by the University.
-Students who are planning to complete their degrees during the Summer 2015 semester must submit an application for graduation through the RMU website or Academic Services in Patrick Henry Center no later than Monday, January 23, 2017.
+Students who are planning to complete their degrees during the Spring 2017 semester must submit an application for graduation through the RMU website or Academic Services in Patrick Henry Center no later than Monday, January 23, 2017.

 Students who have earned a minimum of 75 credit hours and have a minimum Cumulative Quality-Point Average of 2.33 may elect to complete up to nine credits of course work on a pass-fail basis.
 The intention to exercise the pass-fail option must be declared prior to the beginning of classes and cannot thereafter be changed.
 The pass-fail option may only be elected for Non-business or Open Electives.